owenlamont/home/docs/blog/posts/testing_python_package_in_github.md

     uv run coverage report > coverage_summary.txt
 ```

+The include-hidden-files argument for upload-artifact was another gotcha as by default
+upload-artifact won't upload _hidden_ files - such as those with a period prefix so to
+get .coverage to upload you need to set that to true.

 ## Final step - adding multiple platform coverage support

 In the same way I had conditional imports that imported different libraries depending on